 Plans Overview

 HawkHost uses CageFS via CloudLinux for full account isolation, providing enhanced security in the shared environment.
-Their data centers span seven locations: multiple in North America (Dallas, Los Angeles, New York), Europe (Amsterdam), and Asia (Singapore), with a Toronto location as well.
+Their data centers span seven locations: Dallas, Los Angeles, New York, and Toronto in North America; London in Europe; and Singapore and Hong Kong in Asia.

 Support & Reliability